Meet Barbara

 Bachelor's degree: Vassar College, Political Science major

-J.D. (law degree): University of North Carolina at Chapel Hill
+J.D. (law degree): Univ. of North Carolina at Chapel Hill

 M.A. in Mental Health Counseling: South University